ghurault/python-analysis-template/README.md

 - [`pyproject.toml`](pyproject.toml) to store the direct dependencies of the `src` package and development dependencies (e.g. for the analysis).
 - [`requirements.txt`](requirements.txt) to pin the dependencies (direct and indirect).
-  This is the file used to recreate the environment from scratch using `pip install -r requirements.txt`.
+  This file is automatically generated with [`uv`](https://docs.astral.sh/uv/) and can then be used to recreate the environment from scratch, e.g. using `pip install -r requirements.txt`.

-The [`requirements.txt`](requirements.txt) file should not be updated manually.
-Instead, I use [`uv`](https://docs.astral.sh/uv/) to generate `requirements.txt`.

 NB1: the [`requirements.txt`](requirements.txt) file does not include the local package (`src`), hence the two-steps process of installing dependencies.

 NB2: When using a conda environment, the dependencies are pinned in an `environment.yml` file instead, see below.

-NB3: For the moment I am only using `uv` to compile requirements (as a replacement to `pip-compile`), and not as a package manager (yet?).

 #### Initial setup